Glasgow City and District Railway: Bridgeton extension

 In association with the GC&DR line, the NBR opened a short branch from College to Bridgeton Cross on 1 July 1892 with an intermediate station at Gallowgate, and the G&SWR provided a spur to that line from the City of Glasgow Union line, opening on 1 April 1893.
 However that service was unsuccessful, and was withdrawn on 1 February 1913; the spur connection was closed.

 Bridgeton station area was used for stabling and carriage cleaning, but the station was closed on 4 November 1979 when the Argyle Line opened; the branch continued to be used for carriage servicing for some years.

 Electrification

 Under a modernisation scheme of 1955, the GC&DR route was to be electrified as part of a proposed enhancement of the whole of the former NBR North Clyde lines.
 The four platforms at Queen Street Low Level were closed from 10 to 13 August 1959 for remodelling to a simple two-platform station as a prelude to electrification.
 Full electrification was inaugurated on 7 November 1960 but a series of transformer explosions in the new electric units resulted in restoration of the steam service, which continued from 19 December until 1 October 1961, when the full electric service was reinstated after modifications to the electrical system of the units.

 The present day

-The original GC&DR line through the city is open, carrying a busy suburban passenger service operated by ScotRail.
+The original GC&DR line through the city is open, carrying a busy suburban passenger service operated by ScotRail and previously SPT.